iksnae/actual-intelligence/book/en/chapter-01/02-ai-tools-vs-human-intelligence.md

-# AI Tools vs. Human Intelligence: Understanding the Relationship
+# AI Tools vs. Human Intelligence

+## Understanding the Relationship

 You might be wondering... *"Do I need to learn coding or computer science to use these AI tools effectively?"*